Crypto-TII/TLS1.3/sqisign.md

 	pub const SERVER\_CERT:usize= FROM_FILE;

-Finally run the Rust server application from *rust/server*.
-The server can use the new certificate chain, and the client will validate it against its built-in copy of the root certificate.
+Run the Rust server application from *rust/server* and the client from *cpp/build*.
+The server will use the new certificate chain, and the client will validate it against its built-in copy of the root certificate.